 hydrology

-Upstream of the falls, the Chaudière river watershed covers 6,605 km2, which is larger than Prince Edward Island (5,657 km2).
-It brings together a large number of rivers, lakes and streams that run alongside more than one municipality located between the American border and the St. Lawrence River.
+Upstream of the falls, the Chaudière river watershed extends over 6,605 km2, which is larger than Prince Edward Island (5,657 km2).
+It brings together numerous rivers, lakes and streams that run alongside more than one municipality located between the United-States border and the St. Lawrence River.

-The Chaudière river has its source in Lac Mégantic.
-185 kilometers long, it traverses the Beauce and Chaudière-Appalaches regions before emptying into the St. Lawrence River.
-In all seasons, the river is characterized by a variation of its flows.
-It is well known for its sudden and strong floods, which occur in both summer and spring, and for its very marked periodic drops, especially in summer.
+The Chaudière River's source is Lac Mégantic.
+185 kilometers long, it crosses the Beauce and Chaudière-Appalaches regions before pouring into the St. Lawrence River.
+Every season, the river is characterized by a variation of its flows.
+It is well known for its sudden and strong floods, which occur both in summer and spring, and for its very marked periodic drops, especially in summer.

 Hydroelectricity

-The dam is partly rebuilt on the foundations of the old structure.
+The dam was partly rebuilt on the foundations of its old structure.
 It retains water to supply the hydropower plant's water intake.
 The dam is a structure located from one side of the river to the other.

 It is built to withstand earthquakes as well as the pressure of water and ice.
-The two curvatures in the opposite direction of the dam produce a horizontal jet of water at its foot.
-Since water can flow freely over the entire length of the dam, 258 meters, the structure does not have a spillway.
+The two curvatures on the opposite direction of the dam produce a horizontal water jet at its foot.
+Since water can flow freely over the entire length of the dam, the structure does not have any spillways.

 Hydroelectricity

-The information gathered by all the sensors of the hydroelectric power station and the water intake is sent to the computerized systems located in the control room.
-From there, the computers are programmed to ensure the management of the flows in the falls as well as the efficient management of the electricity production.
+The information gathered by the hydroelectric power station sensors and the water intake is sent to the computerized systems located in the control room.
+From there, the computers are programmed to ensure the management of the flows of the falls as well as the efficiency management of the electricity production.

 The plant produces the electricity it needs for its own operations.
-In this sense it is autonomous.
+In this sense, it is self-sufficient.

 Did you know that ?